lauraadan/movie-browser-react-technical-challenge/README.md

 # Netflix-like Movies (Vite + React + TypeScript + SSR + SCSS)

 A handcrafted, server‑side rendered React app bundled with Vite.
 It lets you browse movies by three categories (Popular, Top Rated, Now Playing), open a detail page with category‑specific styling, and manage a wishlist — all without UI libraries like Material UI, Tailwind, CSS Modules or Styled Components.
-Styling is done with plain SCSS and the layout evokes Netflix.
+Styling is done with plain SCSS.

 > **Stack:** Vite, React 18, TypeScript, Express (for SSR + API proxy), SCSS.
 > **No full‑stack frameworks** (e.g., Next.js) are used. **No UI libraries** are used.